nocejo/trev/README.md

 trev is sort of a mini-shell focusing on taskwarrior reviewing.

-This script reads a list of pending taskwarrior (http://taskwarrior.org/) tasks and presents them to the user one at a time, prompting for an action --among a restricted set of taskwarrior commands; this action (or none) is performed on the task, whereupon the script proceeds to the next task up to the end of the list.
+This script reads a list of pending taskwarrior (http://taskwarrior.org/) tasks and presents them to the user one at a time, prompting for an action --among a restricted set of taskwarrior commands; issued action (or none) is performed on the task, whereupon the script proceeds to the next task up to the end of the list.

 At the script prompt the user can also include the current into a set of marked tasks which is continuously shown.
-Tasks into this set are marked by taskwarrior as active or with a certain tag chosen by the user.
+Tasks into this set are marked/unmarked by default as active/stopped, but the tag can be modified by the user as an option at the command line or pre-configured in the dot file.

-Tasks list comes from a system call to task, obeying then the user preferred settings for visibility, order, decoration...
+Tasks list comes from a system call to taskwarrior, obeying then the user preferred settings for visibility, order, decoration...

 # OPTIONS/ARGUMENTS